Children and animal safety.

 children and animal safety

-A small pet also helps in educating children into responsible pet care and ownership in readiness for caring for much larger pets in the future.
 Caring for a pet can teach children to learn important lessons about the responsibility of caring for animals.
 Therefore children need to be taught how to be kind to animals, and it is important that children need to know how to play safely with animals.
 Children and animals can have a magical combination, but also a dangerous one.
-Here are some simple pointers to make sure your child’s relationship with their new pet is always a safe one, a happy one, and one that stays that way.
+Here are some simple pointers to make sure your child’s relationship with their pet is always a safe one, a happy one, and one that stays that way.

-It is not recommended that children under 6 to 7 years old should be given any animal as a pet.
-Small children under 6 years old are more likely than most to pick up germs, bacteria, and disease from animals.
-Young children often have a bad habit of putting their hands in their mouths after stroking or handling an animal, also touching the surfaces and equipment of animals such as cages, food bowls and bedding that animal’s use.
-The animals coats may be contaminated with bacteria from feces and urine.
+It is not recommended that children under 7 years of age should be given any animal as a pet.
+Small children under 7 years of age are more likely than older children to pick up germs, bacteria, and disease from animals.
+Younger children have a habit of putting their hands in their mouths after stroking or handling an animal, and after touching the surfaces and equipment of animals, such as cages food bowls and bedding that animal’s use.
+The animal’s coats are contaminated with bacteria from their feces and urine.
+Very young children should not be allowed to stroke the coat of any animal.
 Even the cleanest of animals carry bacteria on their coats.
-Children under this age pick up diseases more easily than older children or adults.
+Children under this age are more likely to pick up infections far easier than older children or adults.

 Young children above this age should not have unsupervised access to animals and should always be supervised by an adult.

-Young children are less likely than adults to wash their hands well.
-It is very important to teach children to wash hands thoroughly with soap and water after any contact with animals or their bedding and equipment.
-Don’t let children kiss pets or to put their hands into their own mouths after touching animals.
+Young children are less likely than adults to wash their hands well, so it is very important to teach children to wash hands thoroughly with soap and water after any contact with animals or their bedding and equipment.
+Don’t let children kiss pets or to put their hands into their own mouths after touching an animal.

-Noisy children can be irritants even to the calmest of pets.
-Sudden and excessive noise may cause an animal to bite.
-For this reason never leave small children alone with an animal and explain to your child that high pitched screams or sudden loud noises can easily startle an animal.
+Noisy children can be irritants even to the calmest of pets; sudden and excessive noise can frighten an animal and cause it to bite.
+For this reason never leave small children alone with any animal, explain to your child that an animal’s hearing is much more sensitive than humans, and high pitched screams or sudden loud noises can easily startle an animal.
 Explain that animals have feelings and personalities just like people do.
 Some animals are naturally friendly and calm but can become nervous, skittish, and over excited in an excessively noisy environment.
+Animals may bite if given the opportunity or provoked.

 Teach children never to interrupt an animal when it’s sleeping or eating.